lqb2/blog/_posts/2018-01-21-imagining-the-world-i-want-every-day.md

 i've only done it a few days so far (because building habits takes time), but i've had some pretty excellent visions so far. this is gonna be an excellent practice to have worked into my system. thank you, donna, for the inspiration!!!

+---

+Here is the piece where Alicia Garza talks about doing visioning for ten minutes a Day (toward the end) http://www.complex.com/life/2017/11/black-lives-matter-founder-alicia-garza-talks-staying-centered-in-the-face-of-extreme-adversity

+And the “hope as a discipline” idea is from Mariame Kaba (@prisonculture).
 <!-- hyperlink bank -->